UMAprotocol/docs/docs/kpi-options/usage-tutorial.md

 `create` can be called anytime before the contract’s `expirationTimestamp` and simply deposits collateral into the contract in exchange for an equal amount of long and short tokens based on the `collateralPerPair` parameter.
 The `collateralPerPair` parameter, which was set in the deployment script, determines the amount of collateral that is required for each pair of long and short tokens.

-The UMA team has decided to allocate 10,000 $UMA to the UMA-TVL-1221 contract and the `collateralPerPair` parameter has been set to 1.
+Using the UMA-TVL-1221 contract as an example, the UMA treasury decided to allocate 10,000 $UMA to the contract with the `collateralPerPair` parameter set to 1.
 Therefore, 10,000 $UMA will mint 10,000 long tokens and 10,000 short tokens.
 If instead the `collateralPerPair` parameter would have been set to 3 $UMA on deployment, the screenshot below shows how each long and short token minted requires 3 $UMA as collateral.

 ![](/docs/kpi-options/kpi-options-mint.png)